huynguyen7/Distributed-Computing-Small-Projects/README.md

 # DISTRIPUTED COMPUTING SMALL PROJECTS
-This directory contains all the codes with explanation from sources:
+This directory contains all the codes with explanations from sources:
 - Distributed Programming in Java: [Click Here](https://www.coursera.org/learn/distributed-programming-in-java)
 - Read NOTES.txt (in each project directory) for further explanations.